125th Napier's Rifles

-The 125th Napier's Rifles was an infantry regiment of the British Indian Army.
+The 125th Napier's Rifles, currently known as the 5th Battalion, Rajputana Rifles was an infantry regiment of the British Indian Army.
 At various points in history it was also known as the 1st Extra Battalion Bombay Native Infantry, the 25th Regiment of Bombay Native Infantry (1826–1889) and the 25th Bombay Rifles.
 Amalgamated with five other regiments in 1922, it is now the 5th Battalion, Rajputana Rifles.
 The Battalion celebrated its bicentenary on 17 Feb 2020.
+The Battalion is now known as 5th Battalion the Rajputana Rifles (Napiers) or 5 RAJ RIF.

 History

 Origins

 The regiment traced its origins to the 1st Extra Battalion of Bombay Native Infantry, raised in 1820 out of the Poona Auxiliary Force as part of the Honourable East India Company's Bombay Army.
 In 1826, this battalion was elevated into a separate regiment called 'The 25th Regiment of Bombay Native Infantry'.